James-HoneyBadger/dreamberd-interpreter/README.md

 ## License

 This is free and unencumbered software released into the public domain.
-See [LICENSE](LICENSE) for details.